Form 8.3 - The Vanguard Group, Inc.: Senior plc

 Letzte Top-Ranking Nachrichten

-Börse aktuell - Live TickerEskalation im Nahen Osten: Dow schwächer -- ATX tiefrot -- DAX rutscht deutlich unter 25.000 Punkte -- Asiens Börsen letztlich mehrheitlich im Minus
+Börse aktuell - Live TickerAbwärtsdruck lässt kaum nach: ATX versucht sich an Erholung -- DAX auf Richtungssuche -- Asiens Börsen schließen fester

-Der heimische Aktienmarkt notiert am Montag mit starken Verlusten.
-Auch der deutsche Leitindex befindet sich auf rotem Terrain.
-Der Dow verbucht vorbörslich deutliche Verluste.
-Die Märkte in Fernost schließen am Montag mehrheitlich im Minus.
+Am heimischen Aktienmarkt sind leichte Gewinne zu sehen.
+Am deutschen Aktienmarkt prägt Unentschlossenheit das Bild.
+Die Börsen in Fernost zeigten sich am Freitag mehrheitlich höher.